 Focus groups are NOT cheaper than individual interviews

-Market research firms have popularized focus group as an affordable method to study customers’ needs.
+Market research firms have popularized focus group as an affordable method to study customers’ needs (if you want to know the real prices of market research techniques, read this article).
 The problem is that most market researchers don’t follow the rules and as a consequence produce cheap results.
 In a vast majority of the cases, the treatment of focus groups is poor and conclusions are not based on a real objective analysis; rather the market researchers will use his/her notes to draw conclusions.

 As Kidd and Parshall (2000) write :